Cozumel: Common Questions

 There is a great range from fine, high-end Mexican restaurants, to casual spots with good deals, and then many local cooks opening their homes, sidewalk counters and carts for you to try some of the best home cooking around.
 (Give this a try!
 You won’t be sorry.)

 The restaurant scene here extends well beyond strictly Mexican cuisine.
-There are several impressive Italian restaurants, a growing pizza presence (and this New Haven/New Yorker says…it’s getting close!), incredible Indian food, wonderful grill and smoke joints, several excellent bistros and cafés, a growing number of vegan and vegetarian options, Greek and Middle-Eastern spots, and more.
+There are several impressive Italian restaurants, including a great and growing pizza presence (and this New Haven/New Yorker says…it’s getting close!), incredible Indian food, wonderful grill and smoke joints, several excellent bistros and cafés, a growing number of vegan and vegetarian options, Greek and Middle-Eastern spots, and more.

 There are also many grocers and fun public markets (try El Mercado Municipal in the “Centro” area) to poke around in, shop, and grab some snacks for your hotel or rental.